Doomlazer/QFG4-Enhanced/README.txt

 You may NOT claim this patch as your own, charge money for it, modify any of its contents (including this readme), or reuse its contents without my express permission.
 Any infringement is subject to full legal action and statutory damages as defined for Fair Use under section 107 of the US Copyright Act of 1976.

 Quest for Glory IV: Shadows of Darkness is US Copyright 1993 by Sierra On-Line, Inc. and is designed by Lori Ann Cole and Corey Cole.
-SIERRA and SIERRA with mountain design is © 2020 by Activision Publishing, Inc. I do not claim ownership over any of their code, files, software, or properties except for my own changes which I have created for personal, educational, and recreational use.
+SIERRA and SIERRA with mountain design is Â© 2020 by Activision Publishing, Inc. I do not claim ownership over any of their code, files, software, or properties except for my own changes which I have created for personal, educational, and recreational use.

 ========